vijaysamanuriWM/hyscale-json-schema/docs/hyscale-spec-reference.md

 The following rules apply to a spec template:

 1. Spec templates are valid YAML files.
-2. Spec template end with the extension “htpl.yaml”
+2. Spec template end with the extension `htpl.yaml`
-3. A template file must include a “name” and “version” attribute.
+3. A template file must include a `name` and `version` attribute.
 Name is same as in the filename of the template.
 Name & version would be used in the hspec which extends.
 4. The filename of the spec template should be same as the service name + version.
 Eg. `<service-name>-<version>.htpl.yaml`
 5. A template file may include any of the fields that a regular hspec can have, except as per the following.
 6. A template file cannot include:
     1. buildSpec & dockerSpec
-    2. external and ports->lbMappings
+    2. external

 ```
 NOTE: Consideration for future versions of spec templates: